Franziska Koch (cyclist)

 Koch started her career at local club RV Edelweiss Mettmann 1906 in 2010.
 In 2016 she won second place in junior national track championships on the Omnium.
 In 2017 she returned to win the Omnium national title.
 That year, she also won the Cross Country national title in mountain biking, and came third in the national junior road championships.

+In 2024, Koch won her first major title by winning the German National Road Race Championships.

+In 2026, Koch won her first UCI Women's World Tour race by winning Paris–Roubaix Femmes.